 In 1802, the inn changed ownership when Asa Potter bought the property.
 Since then, it became a very important venue for the political and social life of the community.

 A notable example would be the infamous duel between Aaron Burr and Alexander Hamilton, which started from an exchange of insults and ended in Hamilton’s death.
-President Franklin Delano Roosevelt, who was a regular guest of the inn, gave speeches on the front porch of the inn in conclusion of both his gubernatorial and presidential campaigns.
+President Franklin Delano Roosevelt, who was a regular guest of the inn, gave speeches on the front porch of the inn at the conclusion of both his gubernatorial and presidential campaigns.

 The Inn underwent expansion and development to include a ballroom and a greenhouse room.